-Starting school is an exciting time in a child’s life and also their parent’s life.
-It can also be a time for a little anxiety for children and for parents alike.
+Starting school is an exciting time in a child’s life.
+It can also be an anxious time for children and parents alike.

-In the next couple of weeks there are some simple things you can do to give you a child the confidence to be ready to face the challenges that school will present to them.
+There are some simple things you can do to give your child the confidence to be ready to face the challenges that school will present to them.
 Hopefully they will also give you peace of mind that your child will be ready to face school for the first time.

 Let me suggest these things to prepare your child for primary school.